Frequently asked questions

 What is Ge'ezArchive.com?

-It is a catalog and tooling layer for Ethiopic (Ge'ez) fonts: search, live previews, family detail pages with glyph specimens, and HTTP endpoints so you can link stylesheets and font files like other font CDNs.
+It is a catalog and tooling layer for Ethiopic (Ge'ez) fonts: search, live previews, family detail pages with glyph specimens, and HTTP endpoints so you can link stylesheets and font files the same way you would with other hosted font services.

 How do I embed a font on my site?

 Use the CSS2 endpoint documented on the Developers page.
 You add a <link> to our stylesheet with a family parameter, then reference the family name in your CSS.
-Set NEXT_PUBLIC_BASE_URL in production so generated URLs match your domain.
+Use your site's canonical public URL in production so stylesheet links point at the domain where this app is hosted.

 Which file formats are used?

-The catalog may list TTF, WOFF, WOFF2, or other formats depending on the source.
-Browsers differ in what they accept; a well-configured font CDN can serve compressed formats when available.
-See "Compression & formats" on the Developers page for a short explanation of WOFF, WOFF2, TTF, and EOT.
+The catalog may list TTF, WOFF, WOFF2, OTF, or other formats depending on the source.
+Browsers differ in what they accept; delivery may prefer smaller web formats when available.
+See "Compression & formats" on the Developers page for how WOFF2, WOFF, TTF, and OTF are used in the CSS API.

 What does the glyph grid on a family page show?